Melania And Barron Trump Move Update: When Will They Be In The White House?

 — TMZ (@TMZ) March 17, 2017

 The confirmed move will ease worry for parents of fellow students at Barron’s New York school.
-After President Trump was elected, there was alarming concern that the school would be a potential target for terrorists due to the first son’s presence.
+After President Trump was elected, there was alarming concern that the school would be a potential target of terrorists due to the first son’s presence.
 Secret Service agents met with the school staff and parents who were inconvenienced by the commotion of Melania and Barron Trump’s presence and the traffic delays.
 As Trump’s presidency got underway, the routine was better managed and the hassle burdened on students and parents was lessened.

-As the Inquisitr reported earlier this week, a suspicious package was discovered outside of Columbia Preparatory and Grammar School inside and old pick-up truck.
+As Inquisitr reported earlier this week, a suspicious package was discovered outside of Columbia Preparatory and Grammar School inside and old pick-up truck.
 The school was placed on lockdown for 45 minutes until law enforcement and Secret Service did a thorough security check.
-The pick-up truck was towed away, and police made contact with the owner of the vehicle.
+The pick-up truck was towed away and police made contact with the owner of the vehicle.
 After the NYPD bomb squad inspected the package and deemed everything safe, the lockdown was lifted.
-No other details were released regarding the incident.
+No other details were released on the incident.

 Barron Trump’s prep school put on lockdown due to suspicious truck, police say: https://t.co/LdIq1cDq4E pic.twitter.com/1TbVwIh7Sp